Goods4u888/warehouse-inventory-system/README.md

 # Warehouse Inventory — v2

 QR-code receiving and requisition for a construction-materials warehouse.
-Built to match `functional_spec` (SKU/lot/QR receiving, scan-to-issue with discrepancy handling, thresholds, reporting) and the companion [Warehouse Stock Flow](workflow diagram) mechanism: two entry paths writing into one stock ledger.
+Built to match `functional_spec` (SKU/QR receiving, scan-to-issue with discrepancy handling, thresholds, reporting) and the companion [Warehouse Stock Flow](workflow diagram) mechanism: two entry paths — Receive/ Return and Scan (Issue / Receive more) — writing into one running total per item.
+(Through 2026-09-07 that shared ledger was a sum across per-delivery lot balances, each with its own QR sticker; as of 2026-09-08 it's a single `qty_on_hand` per item under one permanent sticker — see "One QR per item, not per batch" below.)

 This is a plain HTML/CSS/JS app talking directly to Supabase (Postgres + auto-generated API).
 No build step — open `index.html` and it runs.